Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Methods

 \section{Methods}

-In the following, we briefly introduce the classical ZO gradient estimator SPSA~\cite{ZO_GradientEstimator_SPSA}, which is used in MeZO.
-Then we describe how HiZOO estimates diagonal Hessian and cooperates with zeroth-order optimizer.
+In the following, we briefly introduce the classical ZO gradient estimator SPSA~\citep{ZO_GradientEstimator_SPSA}, which is used in MeZO.
+Then we describe how HiZOO estimates diagonal Hessian and cooperates with ZOO.
+We also provide detailed proof for our method.